data-datum/learning_R/README.md

 ## How to write functions in R.
 * Jenny Bryan's STAT 545 Course http://bit.ly/2QGCtnc
-* Jenny Bryan's Talk in RLadies Bs As 6/10/2018
+* Jenny Bryan's Talk in RLadies Bs As _Writing R functions for fun and profit_ http://bit.ly/2xMqhsu

 ## R-Spatial
 * Spatial Data Analysis and Modeling with R http://rspatial.org/